xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: HLR(i) -- Historyless Recipe

-   For a given state 'i' the 'HLR(i)' expresses the effect of 'op(i)' on the 'RV(i)' if it can be considered in isolation of previous history.
+   For a given state 'i' the 'HLR(i)' expresses the effect of 'op(i)' on the set of required variables 'RV(i)' in isolation of previous history.
 That is, for each variable 'v in RV(i)' it holds

                     /   v from op(i)    for v in HLV(i)
-                v = |
+                v = |                                                       (8)
                     \   A(v)            else.

-The historyless recipe is only correct, if 'A(v)' has been stored in the predecessor state for all 'v not in HLV(i)'.
-A historyless recipe can be considered as start for analysis if there are no related undetermined variables.
+The historyless recipe is only correct, if 'A(v) = v' has been stored upon entry into state 'i' after 'op(i)' has been applied for all 'v not in HLV(i)'.
+A historyless recipe can be considered as start for analysis if the set of required variables is equal to the set of historyless variables.
 Accordingly, a spring can be defined.

 DEFINITION: Spring